ELLISON ONIZUKA KONA INTERNATIONAL AIRPORT

 Aloha Calley –

-Your story is pau.
-It has touched me unlike any other I’ve ever worked on.
-It has made me appreciate, at a much deeper level, the culture I grew up with.
+Your story has touched me unlike any other I’ve ever worked on.
+It has made me appreciate at a much deeper level the culture I grew up with.

 The message is simple yet clear, and I hope this story, your story, will inspire many others to "do something now."